 But why bring up the "New Woman" at all?
 It seems like a random reference, but it's important.
-Let's look at the second reference: it's about the power dynamics between men and women before marriage.
+Let's look at the second reference: It's about the power dynamics between men and women before marriage.
 Who should do the proposing?
 And how much should they see of each other before marriage?
 According to traditional Victorian social morality, men and women should only see each other in very controlled, chaperoned settings before agreeing to marry.
-The idea that men and women should see each other asleep is pretty risqué!
-And the idea that women should do the proposing is likewise very unconventional for the time period.
+The idea that men and women should see each other asleep is pretty risqué.
+And the idea that women should do the proposing is also mind-blowing for the time period.

 He stood up and then sat down again, and the tears rained down his cheeks.
 I felt an infinite pity for him, and opened my arms unthinkingly.
 With a sob he laid his head on my shoulder, and cried like a wearied child, whilst he shook with emotion.

 We women have something of the mother in us that makes us rise above smaller matters when the mother-spirit is invoked; I felt this big, sorrowing man's head resting on me, as though it were that of the baby that some day may lie on my bosom, and I stroked his hair as though he were my own child.
 (17.58-59)

 Mina is like everyone's mother—not five minutes after she allows Arthur to cry on her shoulder, she invites Quincey Morris to do the same (after all, he loved Lucy, too).
 She's always fixing tea for people, or offering to comfort them.

 So Mina is an intellectual equal to the men around her, but physically and emotionally submissive to them.
 She's everyone's momma and seems almost saint-like… until, of course, she's infected by Dracula's blood.